pupil-labs/pupil-docs/src/neon/getting-started/understand-the-ecosystem.md

 Check-out out our [real-time API tutorial](/neon/real-time-api/introduction/) to learn more!

 For a concrete usage example, see [Track your Experiment Progress using Events](/neon/real-time-api/track-your-experiment-progress-using-events/)!

-## Neon Frames

-Neon can be used in a large range of environments for a variety of applications.
-We offer a range of different frames designed for different use cases to further facilitate this.
-Next to the [Just act natural](TODO: insert link) frame, which closely resembles a regular pair of glasses, there is for example the [Better safe than sorry](TODO: insert link) frame, which has a safety rating, or the [Ready set go!](TODO: insert link) frame, which can easily be worn under various helmets.
-For work with children there is the child-size frame [All fun and games](TODO: insert link).
-A full list of all available frames can be found in the[shop](TODO: insert link to frames in shop).

-If none of the available frames fits your needs, you can also design your own using the [Bare Metal](TODO: insert link to custom frame) version.
-You could design your own glasses-like frame or integrate Neon into your a custom head-worn device.